ldijkman/ESPxWebFlMgr/jsbin-jsfiddle-clone/readme.md

 https://github.com/swapnilmishra/jsbin-jsfiddle-clone

-minmin --files ar not listed in ESP8266 filemanager hidden
+made it minmin files --files ar not listed in ESP8266 filemanager hidden

+codemirror i allready have

+then 160kb extra uncompressed

+thats no problem for Electra